thetechgirl14/mathmodel/README.md

 > **Lotka - Volterra Systems**

+In any given environment, every species has a niche which comprises of Abiotic elements, Food source and Habit.
+When two different species have same niche, they are competitors.
+It leads to either win/loss, in which case one species wins and other one gets extinct from that particular environment.
+Or it could lead to partitioning, where one of the species changes something in their niche to co-exist in the environment.
+When a species survives on another species, The Lotka Volterra model is used to predict the variation in the population with time because of the predatory interaction.
 The Lotka - Voltera model is the simplest predator-prey model, describes the variation in populations of two species which interact via predation.
 This is a classical model to represent the dynamic of two populations used to predict changes in both with time.

 Let α > 0, β > 0, δ > 0 and γ > 0 .
 The system is given by: